-If you are considering bringing a bulldog into the family then there are some things to know and consider before making your decision.
+If you are considering bringing a bulldog into the family, then there are some things to know and consider before making your decision.
 Both male and female bulldogs can be excellent companions for you or your kids.
-Luckily, male and female bulldogs have a somewhat different personality and a different attitude about the way that they like to do things.
+Luckily, male and female bulldogs have somewhat different personalities and different attitudes about the way that they like to do things.

 Male bulldogs are energetic, playful, stubborn, and loving.
 Female Bulldogs are more relaxed, more independent, a little less stubborn, and more protective.
 Both males and females will be difficult to train and have various health problems, but they can be great family companions.